avadhootabhyankar/nextcloud-ts/README.md

 - Time to fix `Security & setup warnings`
   <br/><img src="./images/nextcloud_security_&_setup_warnings.png" alt="Security & Setup Warnings" width="50%">

-  - Edit config.php on Nextcloud container and add following lines at the end
+  - Edit config.php on Nextcloud container and/update the lines as per the config.php present in this repository
+    - `#` comments are added to indicate which lines to add/update

   ```bash
   sudo docker exec -it <container-id> bash